 In 2016, Angel and his wife Sally opened The Rock Box Music School & Stage; a place where growing musicians can learn how to play an instrument, perform live on stage and record in a real studio.

 Contact us for lessons with Angel!
+In-person and online!

-Contact us for lessons with Kate!
+Contact us for yoga with Sally!
+In-person only.

 Ray Rogers – Teacher: Guitar, Bass Guitar, Ukulele, Mandolin